21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 Açaí is one of the trendiest foods out there right now, with the much-loved superfood making constant appearances in smoothie bowls nationwide, but the hype it gets as one of the world’s healthiest fruits isn’t unwarranted.

-Sure, you might kill the low-calorie idea a little by throwing a huge bowl of the stuff together with all kinds of toppings and sweeteners, but the humble açaí berry is a powerhouse.
-It's a little higher in healthy fats than most fruits, which will keep you satiated, but low in sugar and crazy high in antioxidants.
+Sure, you might kill the low-calorie idea a little by throwing a huge bowl of the stuff together with all kinds of toppings and sweeteners, but the açaí berry is nutrient-dense, higher in healthy fats than most fruits and rich in polyphenols.
+Commercial açaí bowls can be high in added sugars, so check ingredients.

 Since açaí berries don’t travel well, they’re sold in frozen pulp or juice forms in the U.S., but that won’t change any of the properties that make them one of the healthiest fruits.